Skip to content

 • Clinically oriented presentations (including research-/data-driven presentations) should encourage audience participation through discussion and Q&A between the presenters and audience.

-• Maximum one chair and three presenters.
+• One chair and four presenters.

 • If the session chair is also presenting, they must also be added as a presenter